Gromov-Witten/Hurwitz wall-crossing: Introduction

 \subsection{Overview}

 Inspired by the theory of quasimaps to GIT quotients of \cite{CFKM}, a theory of quasimaps to moduli spaces of sheaves was introduced in \cite{N}.
-When applied to Hilbert schemes of $n$-points $S^{[n]}$ of a surface $S$, moduli spaces of $\epsilon$-stable quasimaps interpolate between moduli spaces of stable maps to $S^{[n]}$ and Hilbert schemes of 1-dimensional subschemes of a relative geometry $S\times C_{g,N}/\Mbar_{g,N}$
+When applied to Hilbert schemes of $n$-points $S^{[n]}$ of a surface $S$, moduli spaces of $\epsilon$-stable quasimaps interpolate between moduli spaces of stable maps to $S^{[n]}$ and Hilbert schemes of 1-dimensional subschemes of the relative geometry $S\times C_{g,N}/\Mbar_{g,N}$, where $C_{g,N} \rightarrow \Mbar_{g,N}$ is the universal curve of a moduli space of stable marked curves,